What technology do I need to participate in the course?

 • A natural curiosity and interest in learning

 How do I enroll my child?

 For our short modules, we invite families to a short video call.
 We want to get to know eachother and make sure the course is suited to your needs.

 The current price of modules is €225 per student per week.
 This covers 3 hours a day of expertly-crafted, highly-tailored lessons by experienced teachers, as well as unlimited access to the best educational software, and the direct support of developmental psychologists to ensure your student gets the most out of their bina education.

 What subjects will my child study?

-Our short modules focus on literacy and STEM (Science, Technology, Engineering, and Mathematics).
+Our short modules focus on STEAM (Science, Technology, Engineering, Arts and Mathematics).